zavolanlab/SCUREL/README.md

 ## Analysis

 The following scripts are used for the pathway analysis.
+Some scripts need adjustments for individual workflows and some might be useful as a starting point for own analyses.

 * `scripts/analysis/dataset_and_patient_comparison.Rmd`: Interactive script to compare datasets or patients for the number of TEs with shortening and lengthening.
 Converts TE ids to gene names.
 * `scripts/convert_transcripts.R`: Command line script to convert Refseq identifiers to gene names.